carlosbuenosvinos/phparchitect-hexagonal-architecture-article/page.markdown

 ## Migrating to new framework

+## Netx steps

+DDD, leaking, factory, etc.

 ## Let's recap

 We encapsulate a user story business rules inside a Use Case or Interactor.
 We build the Use Case request from our framework request, instantiate the Use Case and all its dependencies and then execute it.
-If our framework has a Dependency Injection component you can use it to simplify the code
+If our framework has a Dependency Injection component you can use it to simplify the code.

-nothing special, however it could be using an adhoc framework, an old open-source or the most brand new one.
-It would be exactly the same.

 Let?s review